-Draft guidance consultation - Ritlecitinib for treating severe alopecia areata in people 12 years and over Page 7 of 24 The committee concluded that the ALLEGRO 2b/3 and the ALLEGRO-LT trials were appropriate to show the treatment effect of ritlecitinib.
-Generalisability 3.6 The population in ALLEGRO 2b/3 included young people aged 12 to 17 years (14.5%) and adults (85.4%).
+The committee concluded that the ALLEGRO 2b/3 and the ALLEGRO-LT trials were appropriate to show the treatment effect of ritlecitinib.
+Generalisability 3.6 ALLEGRO 2b/3 included young people (12 to 17 years; 14.6%) and adults (85.4%).
 They either had alopecia totalis or alopecia universalis at baseline (complete scalp hair loss [SALT score 100]; 46.0%), or they did not (some scalp hair [SALT score less than 100]; 54.0%).
 Similar proportions of each population were included in the ALLEGRO-LT trial de novo population (16.9% young people; 34.5% alopecia totalis or alopecia universalis at baseline).
-The clinical experts explained that in general, the population included in the ALLEGRO trials was representative of the people they see in clinical practice.
+The clinical experts explained that in general, the population included in the ALLEGRO trials represented the people they see in clinical practice.
 But they stated that the proportion of young people included in the ALLEGRO trials underrepresented the proportion seen in clinical practice.
-They also noted that the proportion of people with alopecia totalis or alopecia universalis was overrepresented and was closer to 10% in practice.
-The clinical experts explained that it is more difficult to achieve a response if a person has alopecia totalis or alopecia universalis than if they do not.
-The committee concluded that overall, the population in the ALLEGRO trials was mostly generalisable to clinical practice but that the proportion of young people and adults with alopecia totalis or alopecia universalis and the proportion of young people overall was not.
-Clinical effectiveness 3.7 The ALLEGRO 2b/3 trial showed that after 24 weeks, the response rate (the percentage of people achieving a SALT score of 20 or less) was statistically significantly greater for people having a 50 mg dose of ritlecitinib compared with people having placebo (ritlecitinib 50 mg response rate: 23.0%; difference in response rate between ritlecitinib 50 mg and placebo: 21.4%, 95% confidence interval [CI] 13.4 to 29.5).
-After 48 weeks, the response rate for people having 50 mg ritlecitinib Draft guidance consultation - Ritlecitinib for treating severe alopecia areata in people 12 years and over Page 8 of 24 improved further (ritlecitinib 50 mg response rate: 43.2%).
+After consultation, during which the company provided an estimate of 4.91% for young people with alopecia areata, the committee heard from the experts that the proportion of young people seen in clinic was more in line with the 14.6% seen in the trial.
+The clinical experts also noted that the proportion of people with alopecia totalis or alopecia universalis was overrepresented and was closer to 10% in practice.
+They explained that a response is less likely if a person has alopecia totalis or alopecia universalis than if they do not.
+The committee concluded that overall, the population in the ALLEGRO trials was mostly generalisable to clinical practice, but that the proportion of young people and adults with alopecia totalis or alopecia universalis was not.
+Final draft guidance consultation - Ritlecitinib for treating severe alopecia areata in people 12 years and over Page 6 of 25 Clinical effectiveness 3.7 The ALLEGRO 2b/3 trial showed that after 24 weeks, the response rate (the percentage of people with a SALT score of 20 or less) was statistically significantly greater for people having a 50 mg dose of ritlecitinib compared with people having placebo (ritlecitinib 50 mg response rate: 23.0%; difference in response rate between ritlecitinib 50 mg and placebo: 21.4%, 95% confidence interval [CI] 13.4 to 29.5).
+After 48 weeks, the response rate for people having 50 mg ritlecitinib improved further (ritlecitinib 50 mg response rate: 43.2%).
 The ALLEGRO-LT trial showed that response rates continued to improve for people taking ritlecitinib for up to 2 years.
-ALLEGRO 2b/3 also showed that more people had eyebrow and eyelash regrowth with ritlecitinib compared with placebo after 24 weeks.
+ALLEGRO 2b/3 also showed that more people had eyebrow and eyelash regrowth with ritlecitinib than with placebo after 24 weeks.
 The clinical experts said that existing treatments for alopecia areata target scalp hair regrowth and that the benefits seen with ritlecitinib in eyebrow and eyelash regrowth were promising.
 The patient experts highlighted that eyebrow and eyelash regrowth are also important outcomes and that this was a benefit of ritlecitinib over other available treatments.
-The committee concluded that ritlecitinib is more effective than placebo for achieving clinically meaningful hair growth on both the scalp and other areas of the body.
+The committee concluded that ritlecitinib is more effective than placebo for clinically meaningful hair growth on both the scalp and other areas of the body.
 Subgroups - 3.8 ALLEGRO 2b/3 reported a statistically significant difference in response rate between people having a 50 mg dose of ritlecitinib and placebo for the subgroups of: - young people aged 12 to 17 years - adults - people with alopecia totalis or alopecia universalis - people without alopecia universalis or alopecia totalis.